ontousis/load_movement_detection/README.md

 ```
 ### Included Files

 In the accident_detection_src folder there is the python source code and the config folder, which contains the file with the parameters mentioned above.
-In [this](https://drive.google.com/file/d/1P68amWxpSDq-yTv6jgweaRRCF5SWlVkf/view?usp=sharing) link there is a .tar file that can be used to load the application's docker image like this:
+In [this](https://drive.google.com/file/d/1vaXJ9ytIbQdkx6QYxqSN8CVukRSKq1E5/view?usp=sharing) link there is a .tar file that can be used to load the application's docker image like this:
 ```
-sudo docker load < accident_detection_direct.tar
+sudo docker load < load_move_det_10_7_25.tar
 ```
 The resulting image can be run as shown here:
 ```
-sudo docker run --privileged --network="host" -v $(pwd)/config:/config accident_detection
+sudo docker run --privileged --network="host" -v $(pwd)/config:/config load_move_det_10_7_25
 ```
 $(pwd)/config assumes that the config folder in which the configuration file is located is inside the directory where the above command is executed.
 Of course the path can be adapted.